avinashbellana/potentiometric_dac/README.md

    ![threshold](https://user-images.githubusercontent.com/58501983/84515868-a9d73700-acea-11ea-8805-2b7915206d98.png)

 7) Now we are ready to simulate.
 Click on the `run` button to get the output.
 The output thus obtained is similar to the one shown below.
+A detailed explanation of the output waveform is given in `understanding_pdac` pdf document uploaded in this repository.

    ![output](https://user-images.githubusercontent.com/58501983/84516158-04709300-aceb-11ea-8f3c-3324e8ebffb5.png)